Maidy Teitelbaum

 Maidy Teitelbaum is the founder of Cinemania Film Festival in Montréal, Québec (Canada).

 Passionate about cinema, she was inspired to launch CINEMANIA after attending the weeklong Sarasota French Film Festival in 1994.
 One year later, she created the Cinemania Film Festival with support from the private sector.
 The first edition consists of 5 days of screenings at the Montréal Museum of Fine Arts.

-In November 2006, 11 years after its creation, CINEMANIA had attracted so many loyal followers that the Festival is obliged to change venues to the Imperial Cinema in Montréal's Quartier des Spectacles.
-Indeed, this historic hall becomes the ideal place to improve the spectator experience.
+In November 2006, 11 years after its creation, attendance of CINEMANIA increased, and the Festival changed venues to the Imperial Cinema in Montréal's Quartier des Spectacles.

 In its 20th anniversary year (2014), CINEMANIA launches several new projects.
 The festival strengthens its unique and ongoing relationship between French-speaking filmmakers and Quebec distributors, makes the diversity of French-language cinema accessible to young people through a programme of school screenings and expands its free summer programming of films in a few Montreal parks.

 Famous Canadian journalist and producer Kevin Tierney declared that Teitelbaum has created a real success story while smartly preparing the future: "She has established an organization that has new blood, new leadership in the form of managing director Guilhem Caillard."
 Along with Founder Teitelbaum, French film critic Guilhem Caillard, who came on board in 2011, has taken the festival "to unprecedented heights of renown."
 And according to him, CINEMANIA is "answering a deep need in the community, here in Montreal, and in la francophonie, for these films which talk about the world of today differently."